 Spring has sprung!
 And that calls for a celebration.
 It’s been a such a long tough winter for so many of us, we deserve some sun, some fresh greens, and some pretty flowers.
 I tossed all that together in a salad bowl for us, let’s eat!

 I bought the purple kale at one of our local farmer’s markets.
 In Los Angeles the markets run year round, but even in cold parts of the country farmer’s markets are surprisingly hardy, going late into the season and starting early.
 When we last lived in new Hampshire the minute the summer market ended, the winter market started up, in the gymnasium of a local high school.
 My daughter lives in Madison Wisconsin, and they have the largest farmer’s market in the country.
 She still gets her csa boxes (‘community supported agriculture’ boxes of produce from local farmers) every week.
 So cold weather doesn’t necessarily mean you have to forgo the luxury of local produce – do a little digging around and find out where yours is.
-A new market just started up near us that sets up once a week right outside the main doors of one of our malls, on Tuesday evenings… how brilliant is that?
-They catch all the shoppers who haven’t had a chance to think about dinner.

 I’m trying to get more deep leafy greens in my diet, and this purple kale called to me.
 Every single leaf has a different purple and green pattern, it’s just unbelievable.